 Barry practises intellectual property law, with an emphasis on copyright, trademarks, domain names, and anti-counterfeiting enforcement.
 Clients have praised him as a “solutions-oriented lawyer distinguished by thoroughness and flexible decision making” (2021 World Trademark Review (WTR) 1000).

 In his copyright practice, Barry acts on behalf of rights holders and users engaged in litigation, administrative proceedings, and commercial matters involving complex issues of copyright law, including the educational use of copyright-protected works, the use of music for public performances, artists’ exhibition and reproduction rights and the provision of professional services in the visual arts.

-Barry is a registered trademark agent and regularly advises domestic and foreign clients on trademark clearance, prosecution, opposition, acquisition, licensing and litigation.
-He acts on behalf of owners of some of the most recognized Canadian and international brands across a broad range of industries, including fashion, hospitality, media & entertainment, wine & spirits, pharmaceuticals, and professional sports.
+Barry is also a registered trademark agent and advises domestic and foreign clients on trademark clearance, prosecution, opposition, acquisition, licensing, and litigation.
+He represents owners of some of the most recognized Canadian and international brands across a broad range of industries, including fashion, hospitality, media & entertainment, wine & spirits, pharmaceuticals, and professional sports.

-He is an avid supporter of the visual arts and currently serves as a member of the Advisory Board to the Carleton University Art Gallery (CUAG) and on the Board of Directors of the Ottawa Art Gallery (OAG).
-Barry is also a member of Osler’s Diversity Committee, committed to promoting diversity and inclusion at the firm and in the legal profession.
+Barry is a member of Osler’s Diversity Committee, committed to promoting diversity and inclusion at the firm and in the legal profession.
+He is an avid supporter of the visual arts in his community, currently serving as a member of the Advisory Board to the Carleton University Art Gallery (CUAG) and on the Board of Directors of the Ottawa Art Gallery (OAG).